“In questions of power, then, let no more be heard of confidence in man…”

 —Thomas Jefferson: Resolutions Relative to the Alien and Sedition Acts

 I’m reading about the Snowden leaks.
 Though no expert in the law or philosophy of privacy, I’m apparently a lot further along than some.
-Millions risk or lose their lives to bring us our essential civil liberties.
+Millions risk or lose their lives to bring us essential civil liberties.
 Millions now are willing to toss aside these liberties to avoid risking or losing their own lives.
 I guess it evens out.
-Nevertheless, it strikes me as ignoble, or neurotic; a sign that half of America is not really the “live-free-or-die” type that believes the right to privacy is worth risking millions of American lives, their own included.
+Nevertheless, it strikes me as ignoble, or neurotic; a sign that half of America is not really the “live-free-or-die” type that believes the right to privacy is worth risking American lives, their own included.
 It’s also a symptom of an impoverished understanding of privacy.
-To the blowing of my mind, I keep hearing “if I’m not doing something wrong, should I care if I’m being watched or recorded?” or “shouldn’t we do everything thing we can to stop the senseless loss of life?”
+To the blowing of my mind, I actually hear “if I’m not doing something wrong, should I care if I’m being watched or recorded?” or “shouldn’t we do everything thing we can to stop the senseless loss of life?”
 My own answers to these questions are, respectively, “Yes” and “No.”

 Weirdly, the current debate about privacy and security goes back centuries to theological debates going on in Paris and Canterbury, and even among the ancients.
 An old question asks: “If God is all-powerful and all-knowing— and presumably all-good— why then does He allow evil to happen?”
 A number of theologians— such as St Irenaeus, a 2nd-century bishop— responded that God had to let Evil be possible and exist, so that Man could choose between Good and Evil, in order that he might have Free Will.
 Otherwise, choice— freedom— would be meaningless.
 If God— or any omniscient, omnipotent force— could and did pre-empt all evils before they happened, free will would be a mockery, a sham.